apptentive-engineering/mongoid_fulltext/README.md

 Forked from  [artsy/mongoid_fulltext](https://github.com/artsy/mongoid_fulltext) via [sebastian-railwaymen/mongoid_fulltext](https://github.com/sebastian-railwaymen/mongoid_fulltext)

-Made this Version ready for Rails 4 with Mongoid 4.0.0 (Branch mongoid-4-test) Works fine in my application.
+Made this Version ready for Rails 4 with Mongoid 4.0.0 ([Branch mongoid-4-test](https://github.com/tomg65/mongoid_fulltext/tree/mongoid-4-test))

+Works fine in my rails 4 application.

 MongoDB currently has no native full-text search capabilities, so this gem is a good fit for cases where you want something a little less than a full-blown indexing service like Solr. mongoid_fulltext